tom-smith-okta/atkodemo/readme.md

 The public version of this demo, which is very similar, is at: www.atkodemo.com

-Installing
+Docker version
+The recommended way of using this application is through the docker image, which is available on dockerhub:

+tomgsmith99/atkodemo

+Non-docker instrux
 The demo is written in php.
 It uses a custom, internal HTML generation engine, so the only dependency from a server perspective is that you have a web server running php.
 The code is written in php7, but may run under earlier php releases.
 The code makes heavy use of json.

-A dockerized version is in the works.

 The site expects to run in the following location: